 - How many employees do you have?

-- What benefits payments and deductions do you need to withhold from their paychecks?
+- What payroll taxes and wage deductions do you need to withhold from their paychecks?

-You may even need to add or delete columns to meet the needs of your small business.
-For example, if your business is located in a place that charges local income tax (like New York City), you need to reflect that in the payroll Excel template.
+After you have identified what’s missing, you can add, revise, and delete columns so the template can meet your pay processing requirements.
+For example, if your business is located in a place that charges local income tax, such as New York City, you need to reflect that in the payroll Excel template.
 You can do this by adding the required information in the “Set Up Employee Data” tab.
 This is where you should always start when making changes because all of the remaining payroll tabs pull their source data from here.

 To add a column, choose the column letter (e.g., G, H, or I) you want your new column to come before.
 Right-click your mouse and then select “Insert.”
-Enter a header (in row 3) for your new column (for example, “Local NYC Tax”) and input the rates for applicable employees.
+Enter a header title in row 3 of your new column (for example, “Local NYC Tax”) and input the rates for applicable employees in the succeeding rows.
 Go to all the month tabs (from “January Payroll” to “December Payroll”), including the “Year-to-Date Payroll” tab, and enter a new column between columns N and Q (the tax columns).
 Label this “Local NYC Tax.”

 To delete columns, highlight the column you want to remove, right-click your mouse, and then select “Delete.”
 The rules are the same if you delete a column from the “Set Up Employee Data” tab.
-If you delete a column from one of the payroll tabs, including the “Year-to-Date Payroll” and the “Set Up” tabs, then you must delete it from the others.
+If you remove a column from one of the payroll tabs, including the “Year-to-Date Payroll” and the “Set Up Employee Data” tabs, then you must delete it from the others.

-For example, if you delete the “Social Security Tax Rate” in column G of the “Set Up Employee Data” tab, you need to remove the “Social Security Tax” column (column N) in all the 13 payroll tabs.
+For example, if you delete the “State Income Tax Rate” in column F of the “Set Up Employee Data” tab, you need to remove the “State Income Tax Rate” column (column Q) in all of the payroll month tabs and the “Year-to-Date Payroll” tab.
 If not, you’ll receive error messages—and your formulas won’t work.

-When adding and deleting columns, consider whether or not you can simply change some of the existing column labels in the payroll Excel template.
+When adding and deleting columns, consider whether you can simply change some of the existing column labels in the Excel spreadsheet.
 Aside from cutting down on errors, this will save you time from having to change multiple tabs.

-To help, we added two columns (columns N and O) in the “Set Up Employee” tab and labeled them “Other Deduction.”
+To help, I added two columns (columns N and O) in the “Set Up Employee Data” tab and labeled each “Other Deductions.”
 Just double-click on the description and overwrite it with a label that more appropriately reflects your needs.

-Note that we created the “Other Deduction” columns to be easily personalized, so you don’t have to change any other tabs to match.
-There’s only one “Other Deductions” column in the 13 payroll tabs, and the data that reflects here is the sum of columns N and O in the “Set Up Employee Data” tab.
+The “Other Deductions” columns can be easily personalized, so you don’t have to change any other tabs to match.
+Note that there’s only one “Other Deductions” column in the payroll month tabs, and the data that reflects there is the sum of columns N and O in the “Set Up Employee Data” tab.
 If you need to add more columns for deductions in the “Set Up” tab, follow the directions above for adding columns.

 Step 2: Set Up Payroll Information for Each Employee

 Once you’re satisfied with the template layout, you can begin setting up your employee data.
-To complete the “Set Up” tab, you need the following information.
+To complete the “Set Up Employee Data” tab, you need the following information.

-Enter your employees’ full names under column A in the “Set Up Employee” tab.
-To do payroll in Excel, you need to re-enter their names on the monthly payroll tabs.
+Enter your employees’ full names under column A in the “Set Up Employee Data” tab.
+To do payroll in Excel, you need to re-enter their names on the payroll month tabs.
 When you do, ensure that it matches the name you entered in the “Set Up” tab.
 If there are differences in spelling and formatting, the monthly and annual payroll tabs will not be able to make automatic calculations.

-When you have new hires, enter their details in the “Set Up” tab after the existing employees; information will be auto transferred to other tabs when you input their names.
+When you have new hires, enter their details in the “Set Up Employee Data” tab after the existing employees; information will be auto-transferred to other tabs when you input their names.

 In column B of the “Set Up Employee Data” tab, enter each hourly employee’s straight-time hourly rate (excluding overtime).
 Leave this cell blank for salaried employees.

-In column D, labeled “# of Pay Periods in Year,” enter the applicable payroll period based on how often you pay employees.
+In column D, labeled “# of Pay Periods in Year,” enter the applicable pay period based on your payroll schedule or how often you pay employees.

 - If weekly, input “52” (52 weeks in a year)